post

 Actually learning about plastic was and still is a huge task.

-And finally when all above failed learning how to make alternatives.
+Back in the day I often had to make alternatives.
 Yes I can now make face cream but I am self taught and certainly no expert.

 Be aware of the risks of listening to someone who